varabyte/kobweb/README.md

 ```

 You may have noticed that the code path in the markdown file is prefixed with a `.`.
 When you do that, the final path
-will automatically be prepending with your site's full package.
+will automatically be prepended with your site's full package.

 ##### Inline syntax